-Tea dealers in Shizuoka, Kagoshima and around the whole Japan were anxious and worried about the effect of the spread of Covid-19 on tea sales and that was noticeable in the tea market price as well.
+Tea dealers in Shizuoka, Kagoshima and around the whole Japan were anxious and worried about the effect of the spread of COVID-19 on tea sales and that was noticeable in the tea market price as well.
 In the Shizuoka tea market the average price per kilogram went down to 1,453yen – about 3% down from last year and again the lowest since 1993.
 In the Kagoshima tea market the drop in the average price per kilogram was even bigger to 1,336yen – 13% lower from last year.

 It is hard not to notice these downward trends.
 Both the government and the tea companies themselves are looking for ways to address this situation and encourage more domestic tea consumption.

 For example, Shizuoka Prefecture and the Prefectural Tea Chamber are starting to work with tea farmers, beverage and food manufacturers in Shizuoka city to develop products and create demand for domestically produced Japanese black tea.
 Japanese black tea is expected to provide a new stream of revenue for tea producers, who are suffering from the declining demand for green tea.
-It is believed that the interest in Black tea may increase the interest for green tea as well.
+It is believed that the interest in black tea may increase the interest for green tea as well.

 On the company level, several tea companies are trying to come up with more exciting ways to consume green tea.
 With the summer heats approaching many are turning to tea shaved ice (茶氷).
-An ice making company in Kanazawa has started selling Gyokuro and Bocha flavored shaved ice in Kanazawa.
+An ice making company in Kanazawa has started selling Gyokuro and Bocha flavored shaved ice.
 In Shizuoka the number of tea shops that will start selling tea shaved ice from July is up from 38 last year to 61 this year.

 Japan has been also seized by the bubble tea fever and the bubble tea companies started introducing more options with Japanese tea.
 A bubble tea company with shops all across Japan started offering Hojicha and Genmaicha flavors.
 Another bubble tea company created at-home tapioca drink kits that include Uji Matcha and Okinawa Japanese black tea flavors.
-Another project with a twist in an attempt to create a tea beer using Fuji water Gtenba tea leaves, that will be on sale from 1st of July.
+Another project with a twist in an attempt to create a tea beer using Fuji water Gotenba tea leaves, that will be on sale from 1st of July.

-With the spring tea production finished there have been several donations of tea to the local schools and medical centres to highlight the health benefits and promote tea consumption in the young generation.
+With the spring tea production finished there have been several donations of tea to the local schools and medical centers to highlight the health benefits and promote tea consumption in the young generation.
 One of the largest donations was 1320kg of tea donated by Kakegawa Tea Promotion Association (Shizuoka prefecture) to about 85 education institutions in the city – the tradition that has been going for about 40 years.
 Following a 30 year long tradition, Morimachi Tea Business Association (Shizuoka prefecture) has also donated about 300kg of tea to the town board of education.